 Despite the decline in credit card accounts, credit cards are found in most Americans’ wallets.
 Federal Reserve Bank of Atlanta data released in May 2021 found that in 2020, 79% of consumers had at least one credit card or charge card, which is the highest percentage since the Fed began conducting the Survey of Consumer Payment Choice in 2008.

-A credit card is defined as a card that allows the cardholder to make a purchase by borrowing funds paid back to the credit card company later.
+A credit card is defined as a card that allows the cardholder to purchase by borrowing funds paid back to the credit card company later.
 A charge card is a type of credit card that must be paid off in full every month.
 Using the U.S. Census Bureau estimate of 253 million adults in the U.S., that means nearly 200 million American adults have a credit card, a charge card, or both.

 According to a survey conducted in August 2020 by Travis Credit Union, more and more Americans are going cash-free.
-Fifty per cent of respondents said they used cashless during the pandemic more than they did before the COVID-19 crisis.
+Fifty percent of respondents said they used cashless during the pandemic more than they did before the COVID-19 crisis.
 On top of that, 58% said they planned to stop using cash entirely after the pandemic.

 Generally, how many credit cards should I have?